LTV, CAC, and payback for ecommerce

 What does this Growthegy article explain?

-It covers “LTV, CAC, and payback for ecommerce” for ecommerce and online business owners: practical definitions, what to measure, and how to apply the ideas using free Growthegy tools.
+It covers “LTV, CAC, and payback for ecommerce” for ecommerce and online business owners: practical definitions, what to measure, and how to apply the ideas — often with the free Ecommerce Simulator when numbers clarify the takeaway.

 Who should read this guide?